lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 title: Recursion Patterns - Getting rid of stack overflows
 ---

-When using recursion in functional programming languages you may find yourself overflowing the stack.
-This post describes how to change our functions to allow them to recurse indefinitely without a stack overflow.
+In functional programming languages you may find yourself overflowing the stack.
+This post describes techniques to achieve unbounded recursion without fear of the stack.

 &nbsp;